VishalRamki/C3990-Server/README.md

 ## Setting Up The Development Environment

+> Make sure RethinkDB is already setup and listening on the default port, as C3990-Server looks for the RethinkDB  on its default port.

-1. Setup the git repo locally via the GitHub Desktop app.
+1. Setup the git repo locally via the GitHub Desktop app or via command line.
 2. Once that is done, make sure the dependances are installed via PIP: Flask, flask-restful, flask-cors.

 ```